orwek/jbib/README.md

 1. Create a simple ILMS that runs on JBIB that is Free Open Source Software (FOSS).
 2. Create a large repository of JBIB records to pull from (z39.50 equivalent)
 3. Promote the format to the powers that be (Other local libraries, Library of Congress, American Library Association, OCLC, etc...)

+#Benefits of jbib
+1. JSON is a widely accepted storage format with interpreters in all major programing languages
+2. Lists of data stored in arrays are easy to itterate over, and gives the computer increased performance and searchability
+3. Easy for catalogers to read the fields rather than memorizing MARC numbers and subfields
+4. JSON validation tools are widely available
+5. Expandable beyond the base specificaiton if libraries want to add more fields
+6. Comments can be left in the file without needing additional systems: // (end of line) and /* (multi-line) */